University of Toronto Faculty of Law: Academic programs

 The Faculty’s research doctorate, requiring advanced coursework and a dissertation of 90,000–100,000 words.
 It is the only terminal SJD program in Canada.

 Student body

-For fall 2025, the entering J.D. class at the Faculty of Law received 2,771 applications, and enrolled 220 first-year students.
+For fall 2025, the entering JD class at the Faculty of Law received 2,771 applications, and enrolled 220 first-year students.

 The class profile includes a median LSAT score of 168 (94th percentile) and a median undergraduate GPA of 3.90.

-Other demographic and academic statistics for the J.D. entering class include:
+Other demographic and academic statistics for the JD entering class include: